PipeItToDevNull/PipeItToDevNull.github.io/_posts/Using PSWindows Update.md

 My goal is to make a script that pulls all my hosts from an `.ini` file and first deploys the needed modules and then checks for and applies any updates that are available.
 I want to get an email report for documentation once this process is complete.

+I want this script to schedule random reboots

 ## Code
 ```powershell
 Install-Module PSWindowsUpdate